hyperledger/bevel/platforms/r3-corda-ent/configuration/roles/setup/tlscerts/README.md

 - *`VAULT_TOKEN` - Vault root/custom token which has the access to the path
 - `org.name` - The name of the node organisation
 - `peer.name` - The name of the peer
-- `orderer.name` - The name of the orderer
+- `service.name` - The name of the service
 ##### Output variables
 - `vault_tlscert` - Variable that stores the result of the command (`vault_tlscert.failed` will be `true` when the certs do not exist yet)